How Is COVID-19 Changing Office Leasing in Los Angeles?

 What are your predictions for L.A.’s office market?

-Harding: Because of our lower reliability on public transportation, compared to the New York City, San Francisco and Boston markets, Los Angeles and the surrounding areas will likely fare better than others coming out of this health crisis.
+Harding: Because of our lower reliability on public transportation, compared to the New York City, San Francisco and Boston markets, Los Angeles office space and the surrounding areas will likely fare better than others coming out of this health crisis.
 While the recovery will take time, we are confident that the Los Angeles market will make a strong rebound—fundamentals will eventually tighten in a positive way, the economy will pick up steam and the mass concern of public health will fade once a vaccine is available.